moloch--/sliver-py/README.md

 SliverPy
 ==========

 SliverPy is a Python gRPC client library for [Sliver](https://github.com/BishopFox/sliver).
 SliverPy can be used to automate any operator interaction with Sliver and connects to servers using gRPC over Mutual TLS (i.e., multiplayer) using Sliver client configuration files.
-[For more deails, please see the project documentation](http://sliverpy.rtfd.io/).
+[For more details, please see the project documentation](http://sliverpy.rtfd.io/).

 Not yet implemented:
  * `website` APIs